mojofunk/ardour-docs/testing/test-cases/session/new-session.md

 ## Expected Result

-That Session creation is successful with success expected input data and not

-## Input Data

-### Success Expected

-- Names with spaces
-- Names with hypens and underscores
-- Names with UTF-8 characters
+Expected Success: Names with spaces, hypens and underscores, UTF-8 characters

-### Failure Expected

-- Names with Colons/Semi-colons
+Expected Failure: Names with colons and semi-colons